Unicon/googleapps-grouper-provisioner/README.md

 acting on behalf of, while the domain is the hostname of the user & google accounts.

 The identiferExpressions can be used to manipulate the Google Group names and Google account names that will be provisioned.
-The properties are Java Expression Language (JEXL) patterns. ${groupName} is the full path of the group (e.ge qsob:courses:ACCT251:01).
+The properties are Java Expression Language (JEXL) patterns. ${groupName} is the full path of the group (e.g. qsob:courses:ACCT251:01).
-${subjectId} is the subjectName coming from the subjects source.
+${subjectId} is the subjectName coming from the subjectas source.
 A sample JEXL string to pre-pend the group with "grp" and strip the first part of the stem would be `grp-${groupName.replace("qsob:courses", "")}`.
-Colons are not permitted in the group name and will be replaced by a hyphen (-) if not replaced with something else (i.e. `.replace(":","_")`).
+Colons are not permitted in the group name and will be replaced by a hyphen (-) if not replaced with something else (e.g. `.replace(":","_")`).

 ## Running
 1. Add the module and dependencies to the CLASSPATH: